|Original title:||The Americans – Season 1|

-Film: The USA in the 1980s, the era of Ronald Reagan and the Cold War: here the married couple Phil (Matthew Rhys) and Elizabeth Jennings (Keri Russell) with their two children Paige (Holly Taylor) and Henry (Keidrich Sellati) lead a completely normal life in a suburban settlement near Washington DC.
-But Phil and Elizabeth are not the showcase Americans they pretend to be.
-The two are Russian KGB spies who were recruited in the 1960s to lead a spy ring in the USA.
-And they have been doing this so well for many years now that no one suspects anything - not even their children.
-But then the events come to a head: the kidnapping of the former KGB agent Timoshev goes mightily wrong and costs not only an ally, but also the traitor his life.
-It's not a good time for Phil to think about running over himself.
-And as if that wasn't bad enough already, Stan (Noah Emmerich), the Jennings' new neighbor, turns out to be an FBI agent working for the counterintelligence.
-When there is also an attack on President Reagan, the situation finally becomes worse and the air becomes dangerously thin for Phil and Elizabeth.
-But who actually poses the greater danger for the two of them?
-From the American secret service or from their own people?
+Movie: The USA in the 1980s, the era of Ronald Reagan and the Cold War: here, married couple Phil (Matthew Rhys) and Elizabeth Jennings (Keri Russell) and their two children Paige (Holly Taylor) and Henry (Keidrich Sellati) lead a normal life in a suburban settlement near Washington DC.
+But Phil and Elizabeth are not the model Americans they pretend to be on the outside.
+The two are Russian KGB spies who were recruited in the 1960s to run a spy ring in the US.
+And they've been doing it so well for so many years now that no one suspects a thing - not even their children.
+But then events come to a head: the kidnapping of former KGB agent Timoshev goes badly wrong, costing the life of not only an ally but also the traitor.
+Not a good time for Phil to think about defecting himself.
+And if that wasn't bad enough, Stan (Noah Emmerich), the Jennings' new neighbor, turns out to be an FBI agent working for Counterintelligence.
+Then, when an attempt is made on President Reagan's life, the situation finally comes to a head and the air becomes dangerously thin for Phil and Elizabeth.
+But from whom is the greater danger for the two?
+From the American Secret Service or from their own people?

-The same is true for the FBI agent Stan.
-To make the main characters Phil and Elizabeth more likeable, it would have been easy to portray the US government, embodied by the agent and his colleagues, as the real villain.
-But even here, the series doesn't make it too easy.
-Stan, who has been undercover for three years in the right-wing extremist scene before working for the counterintelligence, is a man with noble motifs, but also with very dark sides.
-Like the two spies, his character walks somewhere on the border between good and evil, between right and wrong.
-Of course there are also figures where the assignment is much easier.
-But the fact that the protagonists, who are at the centre of the series, are depicted rather split in two and can't easily be pressed into one category makes the series particularly appealing.
+The same goes for FBI agent Stan.
+To make the main characters Phil and Elizabeth seem more sympathetic, it would have been easy to portray the U.S. government, embodied by the agent and his colleagues, as the real villain.
+But again, the series just doesn't make it too easy.
+Stan, who spent three years undercover investigating the far-right before working for Counterintelligence, is a man with noble motives, but also with very dark sides.
+Like the two spies, his character walks somewhere on the line between good and evil, between right and wrong.
+Of course, there are also characters where the assignment is much easier.
+But the fact that the protagonists, who are at the center of the series, are portrayed rather ambivalent and can not be easily pressed into a category, makes the very special charm of the series.

-Many tension also arises from the fact that the story takes place in a time when there was no quick dissemination of information via the Internet and easy contact via mobile phone.
-Instead of relying on technology, the spies have to use their ingenuity - and that is what always creates really exciting moments of tension.
-In some scenes these are intensified by enormous brutality, for example in a episode in which Phil and Elizabeth are captured and tortured.
-A basic atmosphere filled with paranoia and many well-constructed plot twists ensure that the series always remains stirring, even when the production itself strikes a quieter note.
+Much tension also arises from the fact that the story is set in a time in which there was no rapid spread of information via the Internet and easy contact via mobile phone.
+Instead of relying on technology, the spies have to use their ingenuity - and that makes for some really exciting moments of suspense.
+In some scenes, these are then intensified by enormous brutality, such as in an episode in which Phil and Elizabeth are captured and tortured.
+An underlying atmosphere filled with paranoia and many well-constructed plot twists ensure that the series always remains engaging, even when the production itself takes on quieter tones at one point.

-Picture + sound: The audiovisual implementation of the series corresponds to good to very good TV level on the DVD.
-The image is absolutely clean and has a good overall sharpness in most moments.
-Only in dark moments are there slight weaknesses in the detail display and with faster camera pans, slight drag effects are noticeable.
-Otherwise, however, a good overall impression prevails, which can also be left behind by the sound.
-The Dolby Digital 5.1 Mix is pleasantly lively in the more action-packed scenes.
-In the quieter dialogue scenes, the actors' voices are transported out of the boxes in a way that is easy to understand.
-All in all, there is a more than satisfied one for it: Good!
+Picture + Sound: The audiovisual implementation of the series corresponds to good to very good TV level on the DVD.
+The picture is absolutely clean and has good overall sharpness in most moments.
+Only in dark moments are there slight weaknesses in the detail and in faster camera pans are slight dragging effects noticeable.
+Otherwise, however, a good overall impression prevails, which the sound can also leave behind.
+The Dolby Digital 5.1 mix is pleasantly lively in the more action-packed scenes.
+In the quieter dialogue scenes, the actors' voices are transported out of the speakers with good intelligibility.
+All in all, this earns a more than satisfied: good!